 The Golden Lion is the only service within the small hamlet of Llangynhafal, which is four miles from the nearest service centre of Ruthin.
-The pub is a freehouse, owned and run by Colin and Helen Garner, and offers bed and breakfast and a small campsite.
+The pub is a freehouse, then owned and run by Colin and Helen Garner, now retired, and offers bed and breakfast and a small campsite.
 The pub is located on the edge of the Clwydian range and is popular with locals and walkers.
 The pub was looking to provide other services to the village, and following discussions and meetings with local people, it was apparent that a cinema club would be welcomed and supported, as the closest cinemas to the area are over 45 minutes drive away.
 Local people can now just stroll down the road to the pub and meet together with friends and neighbours, and after the showing are able to share their views on the film they have just seen together.

 The Golden Lion’s Cinema Club is operated by the licensee on Monday evenings and shows films free of charge for the local community and visitors to the area.
 The pub was previously closed on Mondays, and but now the Cinema Club shows films once a month in the evening on a large screen TV with a Blue Ray player and surround sound system.